cambridge/thesis/README.md

 ## _Q3_: Can I use my own Makefile?

 By all means.
-Here is a very nice (and smart) `Makefile` built specifically for
+We are currently using the very nice (and smart) `Makefile` built specifically for LaTeX:
-LaTeX:

 > [http://code.google.com/p/latex-makefile/](http://code.google.com/p/latex-makefile/)